-- any electronic communications device, including, for example, cell phones, tablets, Kindles, walkie talkies, Internet-enabled cameras, watches, music devices or gaming devices, devices connecting to the Internet or e-mail, or any other device containing a radio transceiver (except that the following music devices with limited communication are permitted: Mighty Vibe Player; and Campfire Player),
+- any electronic communications device, including, for example, cell phones, tablets, Kindles, walkie talkies, Internet-enabled cameras, watches, music devices or gaming devices, devices connecting to the Internet or e-mail or any other device containing a radio transceiver (except that the following music devices with limited communication are permitted: Mighty Vibe Player; and Campfire Player),

 - the use of photographic or video device in any bunk or other setting that is not appropriate, and

 - any device capable of playing a video, except music players and cameras are permitted if they contain no video or movie content other than that filmed at camp.